 - i.
 For receiving water limitations in Part V.A. associated with water body-pollutant combinations addressed in a TMDL, Permittees shall achieve compliance with the receiving water limitations in Part V.A. as outlined in this Part VI.E. and Attachments L through R of this Order. - ii.
-A Permittee's shall not be considered in violation of Part V.A. of this Order for the specific pollutant addressed in the TMDL, if it is in full compliance with the applicable TMDL requirement(s), including compliance schedules, of this Part VI.E. and Attachments L through R constitutes compliance with Part V.A. of this Order for the specific pollutant addressed in the TMDL. - iii.
+A Permittee shall not be considered in violation of Part V.A. of this Order for the specific pollutant addressed in the TMDL, if it is in compliance with the applicable TMDL requirement(s), including compliance schedules, of this Part VI.E. and Attachments L through R. - iii.
 As long as a Permittee is in compliance with the applicable TMDL requirements in a time schedule order (TSO) issued by the Regional Water Board pursuant to California Water Code sections 13300 and 13385(j)(3), it is not the Regional Water Board's intention to take an enforcement action for violations of Part V.A. of this Order for the specific pollutant(s) addressed in the TSO.